fe-moldark/wesleykent-website/metasploit.markdown

 ---

 # Introduction
 So what is Metasploit - it's a framework used to find and exploit vulnerabilities on a network, which makes it a great tool for pen testing.
-That is a very brief (and reductive) summary, you can find more about them on their website [here](https://www.metasploit.com/).
+That is a very brief (and reductive) summary, you can find more about them on their website <a href="https://www.metasploit.com/" target="_blank" rel="noopener noreferrer">here</a>.
 The two ways you'll likely use this framework is through `msfconsole` and `msfvenom`, both of which can be accessed from the terminal.
 <br><br>
 The first of those, `msfconsole`, is used to find and run known exploits, as well as handle the payloads that are generated from `msfvenom`.
 And, well, `msfvenom` is what was just described - it is used to craft payloads for specific types of operating systems that  can then be used.
 <br><br><br>